 the reasons why we’ve been unable to issue you with a final response to your complaint;

 when we expect to be able to issue a final response.

 What does our final response contain?
 Our final response informs you of the findings of our investigation and what the outcome is.
 If we feel redress is due, we’ll also include the nature and terms of any offer of settlement we’re prepared to make.

 If your complaint is in relation to data protection, you have the right to refer the complaint to a data protection supervisory authority.
 In the UK, this is the Information Commissioner’s Officer (ICO).
 You can find out further details of their service on their website.

 We regularly review our complaints to identify patterns and trends.
 Highlighting the areas where we need to make improvements to our service, so that we provide the highest standards of customer service possible.

 Our Regulatory Status

-Computershare Investor Services PLC (CIS), which operates under the trading name of The Deposit Protection Service (The DPS), has been appointed by the Ministry for Housing, Communities and Local Government (MHCLG) to provide deposit protection in England and Wales.
+Computershare Investor Services PLC (CIS), which operates under the trading name of The Deposit Protection Service (The DPS), has been appointed by the Department for Levelling Up, Housing and Communities (DLUHC) to provide deposit protection in England and Wales.
 The DPS doesn’t undertake any activities that are regulated by the Financial Conduct Authority (FCA).
 However, because CIS is an FCA authorised and regulated firm, we treat all our customers equally and fairly irrespective of whether they use our regulated or non-regulated services.
 Therefore, we apply the same standards to our DPS complaint procedures as we do for our regulated services.